 Priority #3: House.
 You and your family need a roof over your head.
 The good news is that the Cares Act has provisions for mortgage payments and protections for renters.
 So, if you find yourself in a financially tight place because of the pandemic, you may be able to postpone a few housing payments and focus on the latter financial priorities during that time period.

 Priority #4: Utilities.
 If you have a roof over your head, ensuring the availability of water, electricity, and gas are your next financial priorities.
 So, be sure to pay your utility bills.
 If you find yourself struggling to pay the bills, reach out to your utility companies to see what options they can provide you.
 I would also include your basic phone service at this point as well.

 Priority #5: Automobile.
 Next, you need to ensure that you have transportation to the grocery store, medical facilities, and work (assuming you’re considered an essential employee).
-Additionally, you will need transportation once current shelter-in-place mandates are lifted, and your company needs you to return to work or, if you are currently unemployed, get a job offer.
+Additionally, you will need transportation once current shelter-in-place mandates are lifted and your company needs you to return to work or, if you are currently unemployed, you get a job offer.

 Priority #5: Other loans.
 If you have additional loans, keep making your payments.
-The only exception are loans payments that can be postponed according to the Cares Act.
+The only exceptions are loans payments that can be postponed according to the Cares Act.
 These loans include federal student loans.
-It is important note that these provisions are not automatic.
+It is important note to that these provisions are not automatic.
 You must contact your lender first.
 Other private lenders may have flexible payment options during this time so be sure to contact them as well.